byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### Discover what kind of meaning to give it ...

-**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**
+**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, ..., a bird in the garden, and then brings it into the body, that becomes the dance; the felt experience of the shared breath made visible.**

+*For it is impossible to form anything which has the character of nature by adding preformed parts.*

 **A ritual is a movement that has a purpose, to achieve something real in ones life.
 Dancing within life, creates a sense of reverence for the process.**